 Horticulture Technology: Diploma

-All students must undertake a minimum 455 hours of 'Work Experience', usually completed between first and second year.
+All students must undertake a minimum 455 hours of 'Work Experience', typically completed between first and second year.
 This provides opportunity for students to apply their new skills and identify where their careers may lie after graduating.

 The Diploma in Horticulture Technology can be completed without specialization or by choosing one of three specializations: